keith27staines/iOSApp/README.md

 ### Development Computer

-Development should be done on a Mac running macOS Cataline or later.
+Development should be done on a Mac running macOS Catalina or later.

 Warning: Do not use a beta version of the operating system if you intend to build a release.
 A build built with a beta version of macOS can be uploaded to Testflight for beta testing but cannot be released to the Appstore.

 ### Development Environment

 Xcode is the single absolutely required tool.
 Various other tools might be helpful in various contexts and for various purposes but none are strictly required.
-Xcode 11.2.1 or later is required.
+Xcode 11.5 or later is required.
 Later versions might incur the cost of having to eliminate build warnings.
 Earlier versions will not build the code.

 Warning: Do not use a beta version of Xcode if you intend to build a release.
 A build built with a beta version of Xcode can be uploaded to Testflight for beta testing but cannot be released to the Appstore.

 ### Language

 The main project which includes all in-house written code is exclusively Swift 5.1.
-In contrast, the external 3rd party libraries use a variety of earlier versions of Swift and Objective C.
+In contrast, the external 3rd party libraries use a variety of versions of Swift and Objective C.

 ### Target device and iOS version